classiebit/anofie-docs/resources/docs/1.0/admin/dashboard.md

 - Users

-    Shows total number of registered users along with recently joined users notification.
+    Shows the total number of registered users along with recently joined users notification.

 - Messages

-    Shows total number of messages along with recent messages notification.
+    Shows the total number of messages along with recent messages notification.

-> {primary.fa-bell} Notification bell will notify you about all new things happening in the website.
+> {primary.fa-bell} Notification bell will notify you about all new things happening on the website.

 <a name="Top-Receivers"></a>